-One such concept is the Medical Body Area Network (MBAN) which refers to Health and Wellness Device Designs or Health Monitoring Device Designs that actively monitor the human body’s vital signs (e.g.: heartbeat, temperature and blood pressure) and communicates wirelessly with a single body central unit (BCU) using wireless protocols.
+One such concept is the Medical Body Area Network (MBAN) which refers to Health and Wellness Device Designs that actively monitor the human body’s vital signs (e.g.: heartbeat, temperature and blood pressure) and communicates wirelessly with a single body central unit (BCU) using wireless protocols.

 Source: Proteus Digital Health

 Elderly, Home bound patients and differently abled people are bound to see the largest benefit from remote Health Monitoring Device Designs and assistive technology designs.
-There are several applications being developed that can help such people maintain their independent lifestyle – sensors on the person and throughout their home can help detect falls, wandering and even missed medication.
+There are several applications for health monitoring device designs that can help such people maintain their independent lifestyle – sensors on the person and throughout their home can help detect falls, wandering and even missed medication.
 Emergency call pendants can allow them to call for help when needed.
 A ‘smart’ prescription bottle could alert the user if a scheduled medication has been forgotten.

-The demand for high-tech Health Monitoring Device Designs and Health and Wellness Device Designs, Health Monitoring Device Designs will continue to grow dramatically while also driving creative and powerful deployments of devices based on the Internet of Things.
+The demand for high-tech Health Monitoring Device Designs and Health and Wellness Device Designs will continue to grow dramatically while also driving creative and powerful deployment of devices based on the Internet of Things.
 There are foreseeable issues with the use of IoT which include standardization, scalability and security, but these are minor issues when compared to the advantages connected technologies offer the healthcare segment.

 *Published in EE Times India